jdtsmith/kind-icon/README.md

 ## Installation

-Get it from melpa (TBD).
+Get it from your local package archive (TBD).
 Note that icons support requires [svg-lib](https://github.com/rougier/svg-lib).
-At present `kind-icon` has been tested extensively with [corfu](https://github.com/minad/corfu).
+At present `kind-icon` has been tested extensively with the excellent [corfu](https://github.com/minad/corfu) completion package (from the maker of vertico, consult, marginalia, and more).

 ### Using kind-formatter: